 Carbohydrates and Fiber

-One cup of durian satisfies approximately half the recommended amount of 130 grams of carbohydrates per day.
+One cup of durian satisfies approximately half the recommended amount of 130 g of carbohydrates per day.
 If you include durian in your meal plan, carefully monitor your carbohydrate consumption: Too many carbs can increase your risk of weight gain just as easily as too much fat in your diet.
-A serving of durian contributes a significant amount of fiber to your eating plan: 9.2 grams.
-Include 25 to 38 grams of fiber in your diet every day to help ward off constipation, diarrhea and diverticulitis.
+A serving of durian contributes a significant amount of fiber to your eating plan: 9.2 g.
+Include 25 to 38 g of fiber in your diet every day to help ward off constipation, diarrhea and diverticulitis.

 Vitamins and Minerals